Second Sudanese Civil War: Sudan People's Liberation Army (SPLA)

-In May 1983, the 1st Division's 105th Battalion in the Sudanese military mutinied in the towns of Bor, South Sudan and Pibor.
+In May 1983, the 1st Division's 105th Battalion in the Sudanese military mutinied in the towns of Bor and Pibor.
 Government soldiers moved to suppress the mutiny but were repulsed by the rebels.

 The Sudan People's Liberation Army (SPLA) was founded in 1983 as a rebel group, to reestablish an autonomous southern Sudan by fighting against the central government.
 While based in southern Sudan, it identified itself as a movement for all oppressed Sudanese citizens, and was led by John Garang.
 Initially, the SPLA campaigned for a united Sudan, criticizing the central government for policies that were leading to national "disintegration".

 In September 1985 the Government of Sudan announced the end of the state of emergency and dismantled the emergency courts but soon promulgated a new judiciary act, which continued many of the practices of the emergency courts.
 Despite Nimeiry's public assurances that the rights of non-Muslims would be respected, southerners and other non-Muslims remained deeply suspicious.